 - Accommodation is located in either Whistler Village, Alpine or Creekside, all locations are within a short walk or bus ride of the lifts

 - Rooms vary from single to quad share and prices vary.
-Premium, Standard and Budget accommodation available to suit your budget.
+Premium, standard and self-catered accommodation available to suit your budget.
 Contact us to discuss your requirements

 - Accommodation has a living area, dining area, storage rooms and a sun deck.
 If you are in self-catered accommodation, you will have access to a fully equipped kitchen